What is a damp survey?

 Moisture Meter: Measures the level of moisture within walls or surfaces.

-Thermal Imaging Camera: Identifies hidden damp issues by detecting temperature changes.
+Thermal Imaging Camera: Detects hidden damp issues by identifying temperature variations.

 Hygrometer: Assesses humidity levels in the air.